syaring/mazeGame/README.md

 * How to play?
-You can change the direction by swiping your mouse character move by direction key
+You can change the direction by swiping your mouse
+You can move character by direction key
 You can open the door, when you eat the special key
-rabbit, man.. are the enemy! you can remove the enemy by mouse cliking(bullet)
+Warning!!! rabbit, man.. are the enemy! you can remove the enemy by shooting bullet(mouse click)